 The information flow within the interactions can be difficult to trace and the content that is being communicated impossible to control.
-Yet a common core of communication

-symbolized by the bullseye of the "target"

-diagram on the previous page - is

-automatically formed whenever a

-group of people is involved in doing

-something imaginative, emotional or
+Yet a common core of communication diagram on the previous page - is automatically formed whenever a group of people is involved in doing something imaginative, emotional or physical together.

-physical together.